 As a school, we are pleased to offer an afterschool athletics program.
 It provides an additional opportunity for our students to train and enjoy abilities that God has given them, important learning experiences about perseverance and teamwork, exercise, and lessons about gracious manners in victory and defeat.
 Our school is part of a league with seven other private schools in the greater Ann Arbor area for students in grades 5-8.
 Sports options include soccer, volleyball, basketball, track and field, and baseball.
 Games and practices occur after school every day except Wednesdays.
 In addition, elementary school students are provided informal “junior” experiences in theses sports.

-However, due to the pandemic and state guidelines for schools, we may need to adjust or limit our sports program.
+However, due to the pandemic and state guidelines for schools, we may need to adjust our sports program.
 More details to come.

 How do I apply if I want to send my children to AACS?

 We believe that God is doing great things at AACS and that He has something very special here for your child and family.
 Please call or sign up online for a personal tour and visit our Future Families section for details.

 AACS has a tuition assistance program that offers up to 60 percent of tuition based on financial need.
 Please visit our Future Families section for details.